 Decide if you’re the kind of person who likes to work with distractions.
 For example, you might work well in a busy coffee shop – and if so, feel free to study in one if it works for you.

-If not, set up space at home or work where it's quiet, and you can fully concentrate.
+If not, set up a space at home or work where it’s quiet and you can fully concentrate.
 That means no TV, no phone notifications, no kids barging in.
-Even if you can only arrange this for just a few hours at a time, get a babysitter and some support from your family – you'll be setting an excellent example at the same time.
+Even if you can only arrange this for just a few hours at a time, get a babysitter and some support from your family – you’ll be setting an excellent example at the same time.

 If you're easily distracted by noise and what others are doing around you, try earplugs for the exam.